RobertoBochet/iacv-homework/README.md

     Given a set of homogeneous points returns a similar transformation to normalize them.

 ### G1 - 2D reconstruction

+*Due to the experimental results I decided to include some hand-taken lines to improve the accuracy of the calculations.*

 #### Recovery of the affine properties